-Applicant's Name District of Columbia

-Priority Need

 Homeless Persons and Families with HIV/AIDS

-Project Title Housing Opportunity for r Persons With AIDS - Sub-Recipient Administrative Expenses
+Housing Opportunity for Persons With AIDS - Sub-Recipient Administrative Expenses

-Project Description

-jurisdiction and to the o community and are coo histrative expenses are distributed to administrative agents in each brantee to ensure that HOPWA dollars meet the needs of each local redinated with programs funded with other federal, state, and local dollars.
+The sub-recipient administrative expenses are distributed to administrative agents in each jurisdiction and to the Grantee to ensure that HOPWA dollars meet the needs of each local community and are coordinated with programs funded with other federal, state, and local dollars.
 Each sub-recipient receives 3% of their overall award to be spent for costs associated with general management, monitoring and oversight, coordination, technical assistance for project sponsors, strategic programmatic planning and reporting.